rcheiko/lusd-smart-contract/README.md

+# Ledgity DeFi Protocol
-# This repository contains the smart contracts of the LUSDC Protocol
+This repository contains the smart contracts of the Ledgity DeFi Protocol
 - Token LUSDC
 - Swap to buy USDC - LUSDC for 1 / 1